multivacplatform/louvain/README.md

 ## Test
 This has been tested with Node.js v6.11.5 / npm 5.5.1 - written in ES6

+## Code of Conduct

+This, and all github.com/multivacplatform projects, are under the [Multivac Platform Open Source Code of Conduct](https://github.com/multivacplatform/code-of-conduct/blob/master/code-of-conduct.md).
+Additionally, see the [Typelevel Code of Conduct](http://typelevel.org/conduct) for specific examples of harassing behavior that are not tolerated.

 ## Credit
 Corneliu S. (jLouvain) [https://github.com/upphiminn/jLouvain]